Frequently Asked Questions

 pgxn install pair

-pgxn helpto get a list of supported commands; or check out the introductory blog posts, the complete documentation or the source code.
+pgxn helpto get a list of supported commands; or check out the introductory blog, the complete documentation or the source code.

-- It will use the JSON-based API available on every PGXN mirror to find, download, build, and install extensions.
-It will rely on PGXS to do the heavy lifting.
+- It uses JSON-based API available on every PGXN mirror to find, download, build, and install extensions.
+It relies on PGXS to do the heavy lifting to build extensions.

 - What about Windows?